10 Things to Include in an LLC Operating Agreement

 3. LLC Articles of Organization

 The limited liability company agreement that governs business operations also needs to include the articles of organization.
-Articles of organization must be filed in the state where the business is registered to obtain your EIN (employee ID number) and a business checking account.
+Articles of organization are the document that creates your LLC and gives it the ability to function, and must be filed in the state where the business is registered to obtain your EIN (employee ID number) and a business checking account.

 Here is an article that explains articles of organization.